Inertia4J/inertia4j/CONTRIBUTING.md

 We have a [roadmap](https://github.com/Inertia4J/inertia4j/tree/main/docs/roadmap.md) for the next version release.
 If you'd like to contribute with any of the features that are already listed for the next version of Inertia4J, please check if an issue related to the feature was already created.
-If not, you may open an issue as well and manifest that you are interested in developing a certain feature.
+If not, you may open an issue as well and indicate that you are interested in developing a certain feature.
 This keeps the workflow organized for all contributors.

-It is also important to note that, regarding new features, the features lined up for the next release will always take precedence over any other features.
+It is also important to note that, regarding new features, the features planned for the next release will always take precedence over any other features.
 If possible, when choosing a new proposed feature to work on, please try to pick incomplete features from the next release.

 ## The Project Structure

-The Inertia4J project is composed of many modules, and in order to keep your proposed changes organized, you should understand the role of each module in the library:
+The Inertia4J project is composed of several modules, and in order to keep your proposed changes organized, you should understand the role of each module in the library:

-- **core**: This is the most important Inertia4J module, as it contains universal, non-replaceable logic, that is called by both the Spring and Ktor implementations, as well as other project packages.
-The Inertia4J core should only be modified in order to add universal features, that will be used by both Ktor and Spring.
+- **core**: This is the most important Inertia4J module, as it contains universal, non-replaceable logic that is called by both the Spring and Ktor implementations, as well as other project modules.
+The Inertia4J core should only be modified in order to add universal features that will be used by both Ktor and Spring, as well as other future adapters.
 The core should also never have any dependency other than the SPI.
-- **spi**: This package contains Inertia4J SPIs, which can be extended by any user.
-These interfaces are integral to the library and the existing interfaces should be modified with caution, as it may break compatibility with applications implementing them.
+- **spi**: This module contains Inertia4J SPIs, which can be extended by any user.
+These interfaces are integral to the library and the existing interfaces should be modified with caution, as this may break compatibility with applications implementing them.
-- **spring**: This package contains Spring specific implementations.
-Spring specific functionalities should be implemented here.
+- **spring**: This module contains Spring-specific implementations.
-- **ktor**: This package contains Ktor specific implementations.
-Ktor specific functionalities should be implemented here.
+- **ktor**: This module contains Ktor-specific implementations.
-- **jackson**: This package contains the Jackson implementation of the `PageObject` serializer, which is the default implementation.